4 hurt in apartments fire on west side of Indianapolis

 Fire crews were called at 5:35 p.m.
 Thursday to a working apartment fire with entrapment in the 7800 block of Island Club Drive.
 That’s at The Islands apartments just south of the Dandy Trail overpass for I-74.

-One resident was taken to a hospital, while another resident was treated at the scene.
+One resident was taken to a hospital in serious condition, while another resident was treated at the scene.

 Also, one firefighter was taken to a hospital, while another firefighter was treated at the scene.